51-nevix/character_warns/README.md

 This plugin writed specialy for "Asterion Project" © Invite to discord server: https://discord.gg/kSJxpfZTvT

+Special thanks to lifestorm (https://steamcommunity.com/id/lifestorm_/) for helping in plugin development. (more than 70% of the work was done with his help)

 F.A.Q to using this plugin;

 To warn the character - you need to type /charwarn string: character string: reason.